Use Case

 The search endpoint uses parameters that match the Flare standard paging pattern .Fetching new results in future executions

-in a database and use it to resume fetching new results in the future.
+It is possible to save thenext in a database and use it to resume fetching new results in the future.

-However, it is important that future requests use the same parameters for everything else but next
+However, it is important that future requests use the same parameters for everything else but next.
+Even the time filter.

 End-to-End Examples